TerrePorter/StringBladeCompiler/README.md

 Installation
 =======================

-Add to composer.json using

 Add the package to composer.json:

 	"require": {
 		"laravel/framework": "5.1.*",
-		"wpb/string-blade-compiler": "3.0.0"
+		"wpb/string-blade-compiler": "3.0.*"
 	},

 On packagist.org at https://packagist.org/packages/wpb/string-blade-compiler

-Or from the console using require: composer require "wpb/string-blade-compiler:3.0.0"
+Or from the console using require: composer require "wpb/string-blade-compiler:3.0.*"

 In config\app.php, providers section:

-Replace Illuminate\View\ViewServiceProvider::class with Wpb\String_Blade_Compiler\ViewServiceProvider::class,
+Replace 'Illuminate\View\ViewServiceProvider::class' with 'Wpb\String_Blade_Compiler\ViewServiceProvider::class',

 There is no need to add a Facade to the aliases array as the service provider it is included automatically in the package's ServiceProvider.